 This term refers to the different teaching methods and practices.
-Pedagogy is especially useful for those interested in how people learn in different ways such as through touch, sound, memorisation and how we learn in different ways.
+Pedagogy is especially useful for those interested in how people learn in different ways such as through touch, sound, memorization and how we learn in different ways.

 Personal skills is another way of referring to soft skills.
 These are those skills that help a person navigate life and are his/her strengths.

-Some of the personal skills that employers seek in an employee include problem-solving, critical thinking, assertiveness, good communication skills and time management.
+Some of the personal skills that employers seek in an employee include problem-solving, critical thinking, assertiveness, good communication skills, and time management.

 A way of surveying a certain number of people who act as a cross-section for a given society.
-Each person in the society being studied (often a national based society population) should have an equal chance of being asked to participate or should be represented.
+Each person in the society being studied (often a national-based society population) should have an equal chance of being asked to participate or should be represented.
 Scientific methods are used to ensure that a fair representation panel is used.